 The 15' Green Trails maps are great if you're staying on trail.
 If you're planning on leaving the trail it's best to have 7.5' USGS maps.
 Both kinds are available at most sporting goods stores.
 Keep your maps in a plastic bag to protect them from the rain and know how to use them.
 You would be shocked about how many hikers truly do not know how to read/interpret maps and correlate them meaningfully to the terrain they are facing.
 Interpreting maps is a well-honed skill.

 2. Compass - A map is no good without a compass and a compass is no good if you don't know how to use it.
 It doesn't matter how fancy your compass is, but if it doesn't have a compensation setting for true North, make sure you know how to convert magnetic to true North.
 In Western Washington magnetic North is 19-21° east of true North.
-GPS units are great, but they are not substitutes for knowing how to use a map and compass because they are delicate devices and can break, get waterlogged or seize up in cold weather.
+GPS units are great, but they are not substitutes for knowing how to use a map and compass because they are devices and can break, get waterlogged or seize up in cold weather.
 The GPS can point you in the right direction, but it's the map that tells you if you can safely go that way.
 Here's a link to a map of the United States which shows you the amount of magnetic declination compensation you will need in each area of the U.S.

-3. Water and a Way to Purify It - It is essential to drink a lot of water while hiking.
+3. Water and a way to purify It - It is essential to drink a lot of water while hiking.
 Without water, your body doesn't perform as well and you could grow more susceptible to heat stroke, hypothermia and altitude sickness.
 In the halcyon days of yore, you could just dip your bottle into a stream and drink the water.
 Not today.
 All water sources can harbor tiny organisms that would make your life extremely unpleasant later.
-You should purify all water with a water filter or purifier, chemical tablets or boiling before drinking.
+You should purify all water with a water filter or UV purifier, chemical tablets or boiling before drinking.

 4. Extra Food - Always bring extra food when hiking in case an unexpected situation delays your return - be it detour, injury or sickness, difficult terrain, weather, etc. Bring at least one extra day's worth.
 It should be something that stores for a long time, requires no preparation and is high in energy.
 Many people choose things they really dislike so they won't be tempted to break into their emergency rations unless they really need them.